ikeowoabiodun/Technology-Diffusion-in-Genetically-Engineered-Crops-A-Panel-Data-Analysis-of-U.S.-Corn-Adoption/README.md

 <img width="575" height="457" alt="plt savefig scatter_plot" src="https://github.com/user-attachments/assets/1f3ad748-a85c-458b-88f3-9e2be229e8a6" />

+The visual evidence suggests a gradual shift from single-trait adoption toward stacked gene technologies.

 ## Econometric Model

-A fixed-effects panel regression was estimated to analyze the relationship between single-trait and stacked GE crop adoption:
+A fixed-effects panel regression model is estimated to control for unobserved heterogeneity:

 Stacked_it = β1 HT_it + β2 Bt_it + α_i + γ_t + ε_it

 Where:

-* α_i represents state fixed effects
-* γ_t represents time fixed effects
+- 𝛼𝑖: State-specific effects
+- 𝛾𝑡: Time-specific effects
+- 𝜀𝑖𝑡: Error term

 This specification controls for unobserved heterogeneity across states and common shocks over time.